top of page

 Inspiration makes it easier to trust your path.

-• Spend time with people, books, art, or places that remind you of what's possible and what you love about life.
+• Spend time with people, books, art, or places that remind you of what's possible.
+Focus on what you love about life.

 Reflect on What You Want to Feel

-Pay attention to what feeling you want more offreedom, peace, joy, creativity, connection, meaning.
+Pay attention to what feeling you want more of—freedom, peace, joy, creativity, connection, or meaning.

-• Ask yourself each day: "What's one think I can do today that moves me closer to that feeling?"
-This self reflection will help you stay true to your bliss.
+• Ask yourself each day, "What's one thing I can do today that moves me closer to that feeling?"
+This self-reflection helps you stay true to your bliss.

-You don't have to have it all figured out to begin.
-Bliss isn't a destination; it's a way of walking your path, step by step, choice by choise.
-Even the smallest actions can bring immense joy and fulfillment, reminding you that you're on the right path.
+You don’t need to have everything figured out to begin.
+Bliss is not a destination but a way of walking your path—step by step, choice by choice.
+Small actions can add immense joy and fulfillment, guiding you forward.

-The photo at the top is a great example of how I look and feel when I'm following my bliss.
-I recently have been working a lot and was feeling a little burned out.
-One morning, I woke up and the first Spirit message I received was that I needed to take a "vacation day" and go to the natural hot springs.
-I didn't argue or try to convince myself that I had too much work to do.
-Instead, I quickly prepared to leave early so I would have the whole day there to rest and relax.
+The photo at the top shows how I look and feel when I follow my bliss.
+Recently, I had been working a lot and was feeling burned out.
+One morning, I woke up, and the first Spirit message I received was to take a "vacation day" and go to the natural hot springs.
+I did not argue or convince myself that I had too much work.
+Instead, I quickly prepared to leave early so I would have the whole day to rest and relax.

 It was a great day.
-As I sat in the pool and closed my eyes, I took a few deep breaths and began meditating, while the sun beamed gently on my face.
-I was surprised at how quickly I got into a deep meditative state, considering there were many other people in the pool, talking and splashing in the water.
-So there I was, surrounded by people and lots of noise, as I basked in the beauty and awe of the moment.
+As I sat in the pool, closed my eyes, and took a few deep breaths, I began meditating while the sun gently beamed on my face.
+I was surprised at how quickly I got into a deep meditative state, given that there were many other people in the pool, talking and splashing.
+So there I was, surrounded by people and noise, basking in the beauty and awe of the moment.

 I would love for you to share some of the ways you follow your bliss.